Generic name: desvenlafaxine (des-ven-la-FAX-een)

 Proper use of desvenlafaxine

-Take desvenlafaxine only as directed by your doctor to benefit your condition as much as possible.
+Take desvenlafaxine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-Take the tablet with or without food, and at the same time every day.
+Take the tablet with or without food at about the same time every day.

 Swallow the extended-release tablet whole with water.
 Do not dissolve, crush, break, or chew it.